kovidgoyal/calibre/local-agent.md

 1. Run the local **Build Command** to guarantee zero compilation or compilation-stage type errors.
 2. Run the local **Test Command**
 3. If errors occur, analyze the output logs completely before writing a fix.
 Do not guess.
-4. Run `/setup.py check --fix && ./setup.py type_check` to ensure all files pass quality checks
+4. Run `/setup.py check --fix --no-editor && ./setup.py type_check` to ensure all files pass quality checks